gigenam/mgblockslider/README.md

 - Custom interactions for videos.
 - Light and Dark theme.
 - A couple of arrows and dots types to choose.
+- Texts in English and Spanish (check FAQ), and is translation ready.
 - Developer friendly, you can add your own assets with a couple of CSS lines.

 Go to the [Wiki](https://github.com/gigenam/wiki) for the full documentation on